 If you’re bringing the family to LEGOAND New York, go all in with a stay at the LEGOLAND New York Hotel.
 The official resort hotel has Pirate, Kingdom, LEGO Friends, and LEGO NINJAGO-themed guest rooms with separate kids sleeping areas.
 There’s also daily entertainment, LEGO character visits, a treasure hunt with LEGO prizes, and a massive castle play structure in the lobby.

-The Sleepy Hollow Hotel and Conference Center is a large, lodge-style hotel set on 11 acres conveniently located just off the Governor Mario M. Cuomo Bridge.
-There is plenty of space for kids to stretch their legs on the grounds or splash in the indoor pool.
+The Sleepy Hollow Hotel in Tarrytown is a big lodge-style hotel set on 11 acres conveniently located just off the Governor Mario M. Cuomo Bridge.
+There’s plenty of space for kids to stretch their legs on the grounds or splash in the indoor pool.
 Patio rooms have walkout access to the grounds.

-WATER WORLDS: 14 Best Indoor Water Park Resorts in the U.S.
+WATER WORLDS: 13 Best Indoor Water Park Resorts in the U.S. for 2024

 Coopers Beach is consistently rated as one of the country’s best beaches, and families can get a glimpse of New York’s surf culture here.
 The Long Island Aquarium has a huge coral reef display and plenty of hands-on exhibits and shows.
 Other family-friendly Long Island attractions include Adventureland amusement park, Splish Splash Water Park, and The Adventure Park aerial ropes course.